natsudaS/JavaExercises/README.md

-# JavaExecises
+# JavaExercises
- some excisises from java tutorials
+ some exercises from java tutorials